Codenator81/sdl2-rust-game/README.md

 SDL2.dll added for Windows support
 All code I run on Windows 8.1

-This is travel throu book SDL%20Game%20Development.
+This is travel through book SDL Game Development.